SliceGX: Layer-wise GNN Explanation with Model-slicing: Discussion

 Based on derived sliced models, the design of \slice is inherently grounded in both the predictions of the original model and the sliced model in terms of guard condition, rather than treating the sliced model as an independent entity.
-However, for existing methods, such as \gnnexp~\cite{ying2019gnnexplainer} and \subx~\cite{yuan2021explainability}, even when applying directly to the sliced model, their explanations are not high-quality to provide truly progressive explanations that are faithful to both original model and sliced model, as they neglect the critical logical connection between the sliced model and the original model and are only accountable to the sliced model. \begin{example} Consider a pre-trained GNN-based node classifier $\M$ with 3 layers, $\M^2$ is a $2$-sliced model of $\M$.
-In Fig.~\ref{slicedmodel} (upper part), $G^l_s$ is an explanation generated by \subx directly for sliced model $\M^2$, ensuring that the prediction of the test node $v_t$ using explanation subgraph $G^l_s$ is consistent with the prediction of $v_t$ using original graph $G$ in sliced model $\M^2$.
-However, such an explanation fails to be ``faithful'' to the original model $\M$ according to the discussion above, as it does not satisfy either the ``factual'' or ``counterfactual'' guard condition in Section~\ref{sec:extended-explanations}.
-Specifically, the factual condition (a) is violated because the prediction of $v_t$ in model $\M$ using graph $G$ is not consistent with its prediction using the explanation subgraph $G^l_s$, \ie $\M(G,v_t)\neq \M(G^l_s,v_t)$.
-Similarly, the counterfactual condition (a) is not satisfied as $\M(G,v_t)= \M(G\setminus G^l_s,v_t)$.
+However, for existing methods, such as \gnnexp~\cite{ying2019gnnexplainer} and \subx~\cite{yuan2021explainability}, even when applying directly to the sliced model, their explanations are not high-quality to provide truly progressive explanations that are faithful to both original model and sliced model, as they neglect the critical logical connection between the sliced model and the original model and are only accountable to the sliced model.

-Similarly, ${\M^2}'$ is a $2$-sliced model of $\M$ derived from option 2 and ${G^l_s}'$ is an explanation generated by \subx directly for the sliced model ${\M^2}'$ in Fig.~\ref{slicedmodel} (lower part).
-Such an explanation also fails to be ``faithful'' to the original model $\M$ according to Section~\ref{sec:extended-explanations}, as the prediction made by the original model is not aligned with that of the newly trained sliced model for the same graph $G$, \ie $\M(G,v_t)\neq {\M^l}'(G,v_t)$, which violates factual condition (b).
-Also, the counterfactual condition (a) is not satisfied as $\M(G,v_t)= \M(G\setminus G^l_s,v_t)$.
-This inconsistency confirms the inherent issue with Option 2. \end{example}

-The above example illustrates that when applying existing explainability methods to a sliced model with option 2 or option 3, they fail to satisfy the guard conditions because their objective functions are designed specifically for the output of the current model, and are difficult to adjust for guard conditions, making them less likely to remain faithful to both the original model $\M$ and the sliced model $\M^l$ simultaneously.
-Thus, compared to other explainers (Table~\ref{comparison}), it demonstrates that \slice is a novel approach that can provides progressive explanations with model-slicing.

-To further investigate inconsistency mentioned above, we compare the three options on CO dataset, evaluating both the frequency of guard condition violations and the retraining time required at layer 1.
-For option 1 and 2, we show results from existing explainers such as \gnnexp and \subx, while option 3 is specifically designed for \slice.
-As shown in Figs.~\ref{fig:option-rate} and~\ref{fig:option-time}, \slice yields the fewest guard condition violations with no retraining overhead.
-In contrast, explainers under Option 1 or 2 not only incur additional retraining time but also frequently generate explanations that significantly violate the guard condition—resulting in unfaithful explanations that do not accurately reflect the model’s inference process.